deyran/clouding-computing/summary-fundamentals-concepts/clouding-comp-theory-and-practice/ch-01-Introduction/overview - Copia.md

     => Chaged - A charge is amount of money that you have to pay for a service

-* Maintenance and security are ensured by service providers
+* Maintenance and security are ensured by service providers => Maintenance - The process of continuing something or keeping it in existence

+* Economy of scale allows services providers to operate more efficiently due to specialization and centralization

 <!--
 CHAPTER 1 Introduction 1
 -->